sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 Most of the _non-functional_ requirements can be evaluated by automatic means.
 Tools can be used to produce reports and metrics with little to no human interaction.

-A good deal of _functional_ requirements cannot be automatically assessed and require dedicated professional insights to be confirmed.
+A good deal of _functional_ requirements cannot be automatically assessed and requires dedicated professional insights to be confirmed.
 The approach of declaring capabilities and another form of software contract allows some automatic assessment of the intended behavior.

 The focus of the project WP2 is providing tools to automate the software assessment in order to minimize the effort of maximizing the software quality.